-6.1.1 Professional development framework for training and professional development professional development, and post-secondary education for caregivers, teachers and directors in programs that serve children of all ages.
+6.1.1 Professional development framework for training and professional development

+Each state or territory must describe their professional development framework for training, professional development, and post-secondary education for caregivers, teachers and directors in programs that serve children of all ages.
 This framework should be developed in consultation with the State Advisory Council on Early Childhood Education and Care or similar coordinating body.
-The framework should include these components:
+The framework should include these components: (1) professional standards and competencies, (2) career pathways, (3) advisory structures, (4) articulation, (5) workforce information, and (6) financing (98.44(a)(3)).
+Flexibility is provided on the strategies, breadth, and depth with which states and territories will develop and implement their framework.